gmum/Kernel_SA-AbMILP/README.md

 Conclusions
 ----------

-Self-Attention Attention-based Multiple Instance learning is definitely powerful method and as author presetned in the paper[1] set new standards.
-As a new method, it can deal with new range of problems with bigger complexity that is already demostraed by the authors[2].
+Self-Attention Attention-based Multiple Instance learning is a definitely powerful method and the authors illustrated in the paper[1] that it set new standards.
+As a new method, it can deal with a new range of problems with bigger complexity, which is already demonstrated by the authors[2].

 References